Stropharia - click to expand

 fairly bright yellow, covered in cottony fluffiness when fresh,

-but without a defined ring.
+fresh.
 We have several sequences each of this native

 species from BC, WA and OR, and they all match almost perfectly.

-coronilla EU - this squat, stocky yellow grass species was
+stocky yellow grass species

-confirm our reports of it.
+to confirm our reports of it.

 Stropharia hornemannii EU

-- usually plain brown (but may be yellow-brown), it is a little
+- usually plain brown (but may be yellow-brown and resemble S. ambigua),

-stockier than S. ambigua with a more developed ring and perhaps less fluff on the cap
+it is a little stockier than S. ambigua with a more developed

-to verify this species is here.
+sequences to verify this species is here.

-Stropharia hornemannii © Steve Trudell
+unsequenced Stropharia hornemannii © Steve Trudell

 Stropharia albivelata WA